hallez/tempcon_pub/README.md

 1. Load in data from Presentation and re-format into R: `load_data.R`
 2. Tidy up and create some columns that are helpful for scoring: `behav-tidy.R`
 3. Generate onset and trial information files: `create-onset-files.R`
+4. Plot behavioral data and generate some plots: `behav-stats.R`